 If your home’s collective electrical demand has expanded beyond the current capacity, upgrades may be warranted to prevent overloads.
 Upgrading the main service panel to 200 amps from 100 amps or installing dedicated high-capacity circuits for significant appliances provides needed headroom.

-Items like stoves, dryers, HVAC systems, and hot water heaters may benefit from having their own circuits instead of sharing.
+Items like stoves, dryers, HVAC systems, and water heaters may benefit from having their circuits instead of sharing.
 Preventative maintenance, such as wire inspections and prompt 1-2 electrical repairs of damaged wiring, keeps the system working safely over time.

 Being Prepared for Electrical Emergencies